 I’m a recovering perfectionist.
-I say “recovering” because until fairly recently I’d accepted that if sometimes I was a little too hard on myself, so be it, because, in most areas, perfectionism seemed to serve me well.
+I say “recovering” because until fairly recently I thought perfectionism served me well.
 I had great grades all through high school, college, and grad school.
 I generally got the jobs I wanted, good performance reviews, and regular promotions.
 By the most obvious markers, I was successful, but there was a darker side to that perfectionism that I’d largely ignored.
 I rarely got a good night’s sleep, lived on caffeine, didn’t eat right, managed stress in unhealthy ways, and pushed through several red flags of serious health problems.
 Perhaps even worse, no matter how many degrees or milestones I'd achieved, deep down, I still never truly felt “good enough.”
 It wasn’t until I was completely sidelined with autoimmune illnesses that I realized how harmful perfectionism can be.
 It’s a stealth saboteur that can sneak up on you in innocuous ways.
 As perfectionism can sabotage your happiness, goals, relationships, career, and even your health, it’s important to understand what perfectionism really is, recognize the signs when it’s getting out of control, and take action before it completely derails you.

 Where does perfectionism come from?
 Contrary to what you might think, perfectionism isn’t really about being “perfect."
 It’s not driven as much by the desire to achieve something as it is to escape something-namely, undesirable feelings like inadequacy, anxiety, unworthiness, or loss of control.
 Often, these feelings originate from childhood wounds-anything from rigid cultural or parental expectations, sibling rivalry, school or social challenges, to more severe wounds like family addiction or abuse.
 As children, we quickly learn adaptive strategies to please others to survive and feel safe, loved, and accepted.
 Though we may learn more adaptive ways to cope as we grow, these strategies remain buried in our subconscious and can still be triggered by those uncomfortable feelings in adulthood.